KDAB/KDSoap/README.txt

 * the KDAB commercial license, provided that you buy a license, see http://www.kdab.com/kdab-products/prices/

-KD Soap requires Qt 4.6.0 or newer.
+KD Soap requires Qt 4.7.0 or newer.

-Note: the use of the cookie jar requires Qt 4.7.0 or newer.
-Note: large multithreaded kdsoap servers should use Qt 4.7.0 or newer.

 See INSTALL.txt for installation instructions.